gbmhunter/blog/content/electronics/communication-protocols/easyscale-protocol/index.md

 _EasyScale_ is a 2-way, half-duplex, single-wire communication protocol by Texas Instruments used by some of it's LED driver ICs to allow a microcontroller to digitally control the LED current/PWM settings with a single wire.

-{{% img src="easyscale-bit-coding-diagram-ti.png" width="700px" caption="A bit coding diagram of the EasyScale communication protocol.
+{{% figure src="easyscale-bit-coding-diagram-ti.png" width="700px" caption="A bit coding diagram of the EasyScale communication protocol.
 Image from https://www.ti.com/lit/ds/symlink/lm3404.pdf." %}}